 Pertussis, or whooping cough, is caused by bacteria that attack the lining of the breathing passages.
-This causes inflammation and narrowing of the airways.
 Severe coughing is one of the major symptoms.

 Because a child is short of breath, they inhale deeply and quickly between coughs.
 The breaths often make a "whooping" sounds, which is how this illness got its common name.
 The intense coughing scatters the pertussis bacteria into the air, and can spread the disease to others.